 This depends on the link between the beneficiary and the deceased and it is well worth looking into as French inheritance laws are quite complicated.
 For example, you cannot disinherit someone who is entitled to your property, even if you don’t want them to have it!
 (New laws mean that you can now make your will according to your country of origin.)

 Where to buy

-If you wish to buy your property in a quiet and unspoilt part of the region, do be sure that you have access to all services and that you are able to return to ’civilisation’ if neccessary in times of snow or high winds.
+If you wish to buy your property in a quiet and unspoilt part of the region, do be sure that you have access to all services and that you are able to return to ’civilisation’ if neccesary in times of snow or high winds.

 If you are buying through an agent, remember that ’10km from shops’ might mean 10 km of steep, narrow, winding mountain road.

 If you have a young family, schools and public transport have to play an important part in your decision.
 Take a look at a couple of sites which will tell you a little about schools in the region: www.cartables.net (in French) and www.education.fr – an excellent site which will give you all the info you need for choosing a school in France, some parts in English, others in French.

 See this article for one reader’s take on what to look for when deciding on the location of your new house.